 This dog is intelligent, lively, and fearless.
 They focus entirely on their owner and are extremely affectionate.
 It has been said that a Yorkshire Terrier requires more human companionship and attention than any other breed.

-The Yorkshire Terrier's coat requires daily grooming.
+This breed's coat requires daily grooming.
 The hair on top of the head, if grown long, is usually secured with a band or bow.
 However, if the Yorkshire Terrier is not being used for show, then the coat may be clipped short.
 Ears and eyes must be cleaned daily.
 Dental hygiene is also important.

 This breed is quick to learn.
 However, they may become willful in which case training of any kind can become difficult.
 Training must have consistency and firmness.
 They do not like to be ignored, so lots of praise will bring out the best in their training.
 Yorkies require minimal exercise and are suited for short walks and ideal for apartment living or homes with small yards.
 They love to chase shadows, lay in sunbeams, and tug of war.
 The more attention this breed receives the better.
 Teaching your dog to sit, lie down, and stay

 |Good With Dogs:|